Barrio de La Latina (Madrid): Overview

 In and around this area are the origins of Madrid.
 Its difficult to put precise boundaries on La Latina, because, like its immediate neighbors, streets are narrow and winding.
 There are quite a few nightlife spots, though the neighborhood is best known as having one of the best concentrations of tapas bars (particularly on the Cava Baja and Cava Alta).
 These tapas bars are most easily accessed by heading north-northeast from the Metro down Calle De Toledo, taking a left (west) on Calle de la Colegiata, and then making a second left, effectively doubling back slightly upon arrival.
 There are also a number of attractive churches, like the Iglesia de San Andres and the Iglesia de San Francisco el Grande.

 On Sundays and major holidays, the Rastro flea market begins on the eastern edge of La Latina, spilling out of the San Millan exit of the La Latina metro stop to the Plaza de Cascorro all the way to the Ronda de Toledo to the south.
 Plaza de la Paja is another interesting and entertaining spot of this neighborhood.

 On the other side, La Latina borders with Plaza Mayor and overlaps with the ancient part of the town, El Madrid de los Austrias, where the Palacio Real (Royal Palace) is located.

 La Latina has developed a gay area centered on Calle Calatrava, with many bars and some restaurants/tapas bars that cater to the community.
 The popular La Paloma festival in August is also very popular among the gay community and takes place along Calatrava and surrounding streets.

 Transportation

 La Latina is served by Metro Line 5 (Green) at two stops: La Latina and Puerta de Toledo as well as many buses.
-Because of its semi-pedestrian character, the price of metered parking, shortage of places to park, which is a really difficult endeavour especially on evenings and weekend nights and Sunday mornings, and the intensity of traffic at all hours - even at dawn on the days mentioned - public transportation is the most recommended and, as far as possible, walking.
+Because of its semi-pedestrian character, the price of metered parking, shortage of places to park, which is a difficult endeavour, especially on evenings and weekend nights and Sunday mornings, and the intensity of traffic at all hours - even at dawn on the days mentioned - public transportation and walking are recommended.